Rosa DeLauro: Guns

 DeLauro has voted for stronger regulation of firearms.
 In 2006, she voted against the Trigger Lock Amendment that ends the use of funds from the Commerce Department FY2007 Appropriation bill to enforce laws requiring guns to be sold with locks.
 In 1999, DeLauro voted to increase the amount of time given to perform background checks from 24 hours to 72 hours.
 In 1998, she voted to increase the minimum gun crime sentence.
 On January 14, 2013, she introduced a bill allowing for the voluntary surrender of assault-type weapons with compensation in the form of tax credits.
-She has an F rating from the NRA.
+She has an F rating from the NRA Political Victory Fund.

 Health care

 DeLauro sponsored the Birth Defects Prevention, Risk Reduction, and Awareness Act of 2010 (H.R.
 5462).
 This bill allows the Secretary of Health and Human Services to create a birth defects prevention, risk reduction, and awareness program.
 The program aims to increase awareness of pregnancy and breastfeeding by starting a nationwide media campaign and provides grants for research on certain exposures that affect pregnancy and breastfed infants.
-In November 2010, it was received by the Senate and referred to the Committee on Health, Education, Labor, and Pensions.
+In November 2010, it was received by the Senate and referred to the Committee on Health, Education, Labor, and Pensions (HELP).
 It was not voted on by the Senate.

 In July 2014, DeLauro introduced the Sugar-Sweetened Beverages Tax Act, also known as the "SWEET Act", which would impose a one-cent excise tax per teaspoon of caloric sweetener in soda, energy drinks, sports drinks, and sweet teas (roughly nine cents on a 12-ounce soda).
 "This act is intended to discourage excessive consumption of sugar-sweetened beverages by increasing the price of these products", according to the text of the legislation.
 DeLauro and other supporters of the act argued that it could help address the national epidemics of obesity and diabetes by discouraging consumers from consuming the products and also raise money to fund prevention, treatment programs, research, and dietary education to help reduce the costs of related health problems.
-The bill was co-sponsored by several House members and progressed on to the House Energy and Commerce committee for Health and the House Ways and Means committee, but went no further.
+The bill was co-sponsored by several House members and progressed on to the House Energy and Commerce committee for Health as well as the House Committee on Ways and Means, but went no further.
 It was opposed by the American Beverage Association and the National Automatic Merchandising Association (NAMA), which said, "People don't support taxes and bans on common grocery items, like soft drinks" and that sweetened beverages "are not the main source of added sugars for children and teens and that a tax on sugary drinks unfairly singles out the industry."